Siddhantvs1920/Coding_Ninjas_To_Do_List/README.md

 ## Credits

-This project was created as part of a coding challenge.
+This project was created as part of a coding Ninjas skill Test.